Medicare Hygiene forays into cosmetics segment with eco-friendly wet wipes - www.lokmattimes.com

 Medicare Hygiene forays into cosmetics segment with eco-friendly wet wipes

-PNN Ahmedabad (Gujarat) [India], May 10: Medicare Hygiene Limited, a reputed name engaged in the manufacturing and exporting of ...
+Ahmedabad (Gujarat) [India], May 10: Medicare Hygiene Limited, a reputed name engaged in the manufacturing and exporting of medical ...

 Ahmedabad (Gujarat) [India], May 10: Medicare Hygiene Limited, a reputed name engaged in the manufacturing and exporting of medical bandages, surgical non-woven disposable products, and more, has forayed into the cosmetics segment with the launch of Earthika Eco-friendly Wet Wipes.